Olarkal/AI-Game-Bot/README.md

 9. Go to the **Advanced** tab.
 10. Click **Environment Variables**.
 11. In the **System Variables** section, locate the `PATH` variable and ensure `C:\Program Files\Tesseract-OCR` is included.
 If not, add it manually.
+## Launch
+1. Launch OBS Studio and enable the virtual camera.
+2. Launch the game.
+3. Launch `Start.bat`.
-12. Launch the game you want the bot to play.
+4. Switch to the game window so that the bot can recognize it.
-13. Run `Start.bat`.

-The bot will download YOLOv8 and begin training.
+5. The bot will download YOLOv8 and begin training.

-You can open the bot’s GUI window to monitor its actions and view training progress in the command line.
+You can open the bot's graphical interface to monitor its actions, as well as observe the training process in the command line.

-### Bot Controls
+### Controlling the bot
-- **=**: Pause the bot.
+- **“=”** : Pause the bot.
-- **Caps Lock**: Stop the bot and save training progress.
+- **“Caps Lock”** : Stop the bot and save the training progress.

 ---